aayush3009/WHT-ISIS-DataReduction/README.md

 To be done:

-- Add wavelength calibration generalised to the 2D spectrum.
-- Add 1D spectrum extraction based on a given aperture.
 - Add flux calibration of the 1D extracted spectrum.

+Changelog:
+7/12/2019 - Added wavelength calibration and 1D spectrum extraction